 Letter writing can also help improve writing skills.
 Regardless of whether or not they write an old-fashioned letter with a pen and paper or use a more modern method like email, they will be more motivated to make sure their writing gets their point across if they are writing to someone they know and care about.

 Encourage your children to write letters to grandparents, aunts, uncles, older siblings, cousins, or anyone else in the family.
 Pen pals can also be a lot of fun for children, especially if the child they are corresponding with is in a foreign country.
+For specific prompts that can be used when writing to a pen pal, see this fun post here!

 See 32 Letter Writing Prompts here.